100 Amp Wire Size Calculator

 The **RC Filter Calculator** designs first-order passive low-pass and high-pass filters using one resistor and one capacitor.
 Enter the component values to see the cutoff frequency, roll-off rate, and a frequency response table with gain, phase shift, and output voltage at each frequency.

-This tool also supports **multi-stage cascading** for steeper roll-off.
+This calculator also supports **multi-stage cascading** for steeper roll-off.
 A single stage gives the standard first-order response, while two to four identical stages increase attenuation more aggressively.
 The response table spans a wide frequency range so you can see how the filter behaves below, at, and above the cutoff point.

 That makes it useful for audio tone shaping, anti-aliasing, ripple reduction, and general signal conditioning.
 The built-in design helper also suggests component values when you start from a target cutoff frequency.